 Protein-losing enteropathy (PLE) is a rare condition characterised by a loss of serum protein into the gastrointestinal (GI) tract, resulting in hypoproteinaemia which can be complicated by oedema, ascites, pleural and pericardial effusions and malnutrition.

-PLE occurs in a number of GI conditions that cause excessive loss of serum proteins into the GI tract.
-Three main mechanisms are involved:
+Protein-losing enteropathy occurs in a number of GI conditions that cause excessive loss of serum proteins into the GI tract.
+Three main mechanisms are involved, as below.

 Mucosal disease with ulceration with protein loss across disrupted mucosal surface